63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 # Atlantis Configuration Repository for Serverless Deployments using AWS SAM

-A central repository structure and scripts to store, manage, and deploy supporting SAM configuration files for serverless infrastructure (such as pipelines).
-Various scripts allow for importing existing stack configurations, creating and seeding application repositories, managing tags, and updating multi-stage deployments all while using standard `samconfig` files.
+A central repository structure and cli to store, manage, and deploy supporting SAM configuration files for serverless infrastructure (such as pipelines).
+Various cli allow for importing existing stack configurations, creating and seeding application repositories, managing tags, and updating multi-stage deployments all while using standard `samconfig` files.

 While applications should be deployed using automated pipelines, those pipelines need to be created and managed.
 In addition to pipelines, applications may also have persistent S3, DynamoDb, Route53, and CloudFront resources outside of the main application stack.

 SAM configuration files (`samconfig`) can handle stack configurations but cannot scale to handle tags and parameter overrides among multiple deployment stages.
 SAM config files also do not support utilizing templates stored in S3.

-These scripts and templates overcome those limitations and establish a structured approach to managing deployments.
+These cli and templates overcome those limitations and establish a structured approach to managing deployments.

 ## Prerequisites